opentok/opentok-rtc/README.md

 $ grunt clientBuild
 ```

 We recommend that you run the application as a non-root user.
-Howerver, if you are running the application as the `root` user, you will additionally need to tell `bower` to allow root user to install dependencies, else bower will refuse to work:
+However, if you are running the application as the `root` user, you will additionally need to tell `bower` to allow root user to install dependencies, else bower will refuse to work:

 ```
 $ bower install --allow-root